julianfigueroaGL/gorilla-cast-docs/docs/best-practices/routing/routing.md

 ## Routing Mode

-First, you should determine if you are going with [HTML 5 history mode or hash mode](https://router.vuejs.org/guide/essentials/history-mode.html) It is 2018, and I definitely recommend that you use HTML5 history mode.
+First, you should determine if you are going with [HTML 5 history mode or hash mode](https://router.vuejs.org/guide/essentials/history-mode.html) It is 2020, and we definitely recommend that you use HTML5 history mode.

 If you use history mode, then it means your client-side router will need to work in sync with your server-side router.

 ## Micro-frontends

 [Micro-frontends](https://micro-frontends.org/) is the term you are looking for.
 Basically, it is your first line of segregation.
 You should split your app into multiple smaller apps.
-Each app will have its root component, router, models, services, etc. You will share many of the components (Of course, word very large application is important.
-And I literally mean it.).
+Each app will have it's root component, router, models, services, etc. You will share many of the components (Of course, a very large application is important).

 ## Mono-repo considerations